Sophiep1103/Kmean-project/readme.txt

 Overview - K-means Clustering Implementation

-Project Authors
+Project Authors:

-Sophie Prahia
+*Sophie Prahia
-Romy Shufman
+*Romy Shufman

 This project was created as part of a university software project course.
 It implements the K-means clustering algorithm in Python.
 Developed in 2021, it provides a robust solution for unsupervised machine learning and data segmentation.